 - Islamic State releases purported audio message from leader Abu Bakr Al-Baghdadi

-- Pentagon chief says he thinks Islamic State leader Abu Bakr al-Baghdadi is alive
+- Islamic State group releases audio message purportedly from leader Abu Bakr al-Baghdadi

 - No evidence to believe Abu Bakr al-Baghdadi’s presence during airstrikes: Pentagon

 - Islamic State leader Abu Bakr al-Baghdadi ‘seriously injured’ in air strike: Report

 - Timeline: The ISIS insurgency and the world’s response

 - Islamic State releases audio of chief Baghdadi after death rumours